duggytuxy/malicious_ip_addresses/README.md

 # Update

-Following feedback from numerous Fortinet firewall users, I've decided to split the lists with a fixed number of 130,000 IP addresses per entry.
+Following feedback from Fortinet firewall users, I've decided to split the lists with a fixed number of 130,000 IP addresses per entry.

 PS: this list will be updated every 24/48h